 But I didn’t get the chance.

 My introduction to my daughter began and ended with a sterile view of a sterile hallway.
-Mom had been put under and, in the 1st-world, the male component of the mated pair isn’t allowed to accompany the female component in anything termed an “operating room,” lest said male reveals himself to be in fact an emasculated 1st-world male who faints at said smell of said blood or at sight of said scissors and the hideous yet necessary things done to said female, and who would therefore require medical attention in his own right, and/or generate a lawsuit over things that 1st-world non-medical-professioned males perceive as shocking and unconscionable, such as having to reassemble said female’s various bits into their right places, should it come to that, which thankfully in our case it did not.
+Mom had been put under and, in the self-styled “1st-world” country of the USA, the male component of the mated pair isn’t allowed to accompany the female component in anything termed an “operating room,” lest said male faints at said smell of said blood or at sight of said scissors and the hideous yet necessary things done to said female, and who would therefore require medical attention in his own right.

-So I sat there, seeing nothing but a beige wall, more helpless then I’ve ever felt.
+So I sat there, seeing nothing but a beige wall, more helpless than I’ve ever felt.

 Mom was interred in the first place because that cord had wrapped around Abby’s neck causing an erratic heartbeat.
-Off she had been rushed.
-Off after the bustle of enscrubbed personell I had rushed.
-And been planted in a chair, all events invisible and out of reach.
+Off she had been rushed in a cloud of enscrubbed personnel.
+Off I had rushed after them, but been planted in a chair, all events invisible and out of reach.

 Then I heard the cry.
 Abby’s first breath.
 A new life.
 And I wept.

-Minutes later I was bathing my new girl.
+Minutes later I was bathing our new girl.

 We didn’t know what to do next, but it turns out not to matter as much as you’d think.

-For example, both spend the first two years of life actively trying to kill themselves.
-And you spent that time frantically running around doing everything possible to prevent that eventuality.
+Both spend the first two years of life trying to kill themselves, while you frantically run around doing everything possible to prevent it.

 Both are a combination of your own creation and their own direction.
-They’re pliable in certain ways and malleable in others.
-Every one is different, even by the same parents.
-Each needs the freedom to find their own way, yet aided and shaped by loving guides.
-They go through macro-level stages which are predictable and obvious to those who have trod the path before, but also micro-level stages unique to each.
+They’re malleable in certain ways and stubborn in others.
+Every one is different, even when created by the same parents.
+Each needs the freedom to find their own way, even if aided and shaped by loving guides.
+They go through macro-level stages which are predictable and obvious to those who have trod the path before, but also micro-level stages unique to each creation.

 How much time do they take?
 All of it.